 Pay your bills online.
 It saves time and money.
 Learn More!

-Protect yourself with these ATM safety tips.
+Protect yourself with these safety tips.

 UMB’s International Equity Strategy employs a top-down investment approach.
 Great emphasis is placed on determining country and sector allocations versus the Strategy’s benchmark, the MSCI EAFE Index.
 The management team identifies both countries and sectors to pursue, and countries and sectors to avoid.
 Favorable country characteristics include political and economic stability as well as a proven track record for respecting the rule of law.
 Within these favorable countries and sectors, the management team examines the characteristics of individual issues.